khaldoun-xyz/standard/docs/plan.md

     Lugha allows us to evaluate when a member is ready to work directly with a client.
 - If one of our members is interested and talented, we help him or her find a job at a company in Europe.

+## os.khaldoun

+- one potential product is a simple way to integrate robotics
+- another potential product is a simple way to use llms

 ## health.khaldoun